Small Acts of Kindness

 This means that today, in Hertfordshire over 49,000 older people could be spending the day alone.
 The percentage of the Hertfordshire population aged 65 and over (173,915 2011 census) is predicted to rise dramatically, showing an increase of more than 50% over 20 years.
 Loneliness and social isolation are harmful to our health: research shows that lacking social connections is as damaging to our health as smoking 15 cigarettes a day.
 Finding ways to prevent and alleviate loneliness and social isolation are vital.
 They enable older people to remain as independent and healthy as possible and can change people’s lives.

-Their work is made possible by the generosity and support of their amazing partners and funders including statutory organisations, trusts and foundations, businesses, County and local councillors and individuals.
+Their work is made possible by the generosity and support of their amazing partners including statutory organisations, trusts and foundations, businesses, County and local councillors and individuals.

 A Small Acts of Kindness Warm in Winter gift bag contains essential, practical, keep warm items – a fleece blanket, thermal hat, gloves and socks and a mug and a pack of hot drinks and soup all packed in a reusable tote bag.